Research Centers / Strategic Intelligence Unit / Strategic Intelligence Briefings / Strait Signal

 March 2026 in context

-The March 2026 index of 12.7 is now the highest monthly score in the 14‑month dataset, surpassing February 2026’s 9.3 and sitting well above the period average of 3.3.
-However, the structure of escalation differs from February’s peak: March was driven primarily by operational events (median-line crossings, near-collisions), whereas February’s high score reflected structural crisis-architecture assessments (communications degradation, inadequate reassurance).
+March 2026 now registers the highest monthly escalation assessment in the past 12-month period, surpassing February 2026's record and sitting well above the period average.
+However, the structure of escalation differs from February's peak: March was driven primarily by operational events (median-line crossings, near-collisions), whereas February's high assessment reflected structural crisis-architecture degradation (communications limitations, inadequate reassurance mechanisms).

 Structural vs. episodic risk

 Despite the March pause, escalation remains structural rather than episodic.
-The cumulative index has increased continuously since January 2025 with no sustained reversal, indicating PLA operational pressure is now a persistent baseline condition.
+IPSC's cumulative trajectory assessment shows continuous increase since January 2025 with no sustained reversal, indicating PLA operational pressure is now a persistent baseline condition.
 Four high-intensity periods since March 2025—each driven by different combinations of sortie clustering, blockade rehearsal, infrastructure coercion, and crisis-management failure—demonstrate diversified escalation pathways rather than a single repeating pattern.

 The March median-line crossings and Thitu near-collision add a fifth pattern: coordinated multi-domain boundary erosion paired with South China Sea combatant-level friction in geographies directly relevant to Taiwan access routes.
 This geographic linkage between Strait operations and Philippine Sea incidents creates compound risk exposure across the First Island Chain.